QuantumSimulator

 Tuning phase for interference

-4. 4Apply H: the phase difference converts to a probability bias, shifting the measurement outcome.
+4. 4Apply H. Hadamard converts the phase difference into a probability bias, shifting the measurement outcome away from 50/50.

-• Quantum Fourier Transform (each rotation is an RZ at a different angle)
+• Quantum Fourier Transform, where each controlled rotation is an RZ at a specific angle

 RZ is arguably the most practical gate.
-On many quantum hardware platforms, Z-rotations are implemented virtually by adjusting the reference frame, making them error-free.
+On many superconducting quantum processors, Z-rotations are implemented by adjusting the classical reference frame rather than pulsing the qubit physically.
+This makes them virtually error-free and instantaneous.
 Understanding RZ is key to efficient circuit compilation.

 Test your understanding